promiscuous-io/robust-redis-lock/README.md

   Redis::Lock.new('lock_name', "some data here", :timeout => 5)
 ```

-Also, data can be any object and will be serialized into YAML by default, if you
+Data can be any object and will be serialized into YAML by default, if you
 wish to use something else, refer to the [Advanced](#advanced) section below.

+Note that if a lock is recovered and there was data stored on the previous lock
+it's returned when you recover the lock.

 Advanced
 --------